Make this modern spring floral hoop wreath using this easy DIY tutorial. Step by step instructions to make your own embroidery hoop wreath for spring!

 - Gold spray paint (optional)

-Spray paint your embroidery hoop.
+The first step in making a floral hoop wreath is to spray paint your embroidery hoop.
 I chose this satin gold color.
 I feel like this adds a more modern touch to the wreath.
 But feel free to leave yours natural or spray it any color you have on hand!
+For the other two embroidery hoop wreaths that I have made, I left them natural and love that look too!

-Place the leaves down first on the embroidery hoop and then layer the flowers on top.
+Place the leaves down first on the embroidery hoop and then layer the flowers on top for the wreath.
 There is no right or wrong way to do this.
 Play with it until it looks right to you!
 Secure each section using floral wire.

-Loop your ribbon around the top of the embroidery hoop and use this ribbon to hang!
+Loop your ribbon around the top of the embroidery hoop and use this ribbon to hang your wreath!

-You can also shop these pre-made hoop wreaths from Etsy:
+You can also shop these pre-made floral hoop wreaths from Etsy:

+I love this floral hoop wreath!
 This is such a simple and fun project.
-I love how it adds a modern touch of Spring to my entryway!
+I love how it adds a modern touch of spring to my entryway!

 If you want to stay in touch, please sign up to receive my newsletter by clicking HERE!